Contact Karim Shuquem, artist, Los Angeles

 Using the historic phenomenon of kunstkammers - also known as wunderkammers, the so-called cabinets of curiosities - in which European collectors would display acquired objects, this installation serves as a vehicle for examining how metaphysical frameworks determine our personal immersion and interaction with our environment and each other.
 These randomly curated objects, many of non-European origins collected during colonial campaigns, were presented as decontextualized curiosities.

-Die Kunstkammer is an ongoing and evolving sculptural installation made up of individually painted, carved, and stacked wine crates interspersed with various found objects and often accompanied by prints pulled directly from the carved surfaces of the boxes themselves.
+Die Kunstkammer is an ongoing and evolving sculptural installation made up of individually painted, carved, and stacked wine crates interspersed with various found objects.
 My contention is that a metaphysics that defines the physicality of objects as made up of dead matter alone, enables the type of collection, hierarchical categorization, and exploitation of resources that occurs within an imperialistic framework.
 Never fixed or finished, the overall project is inspired by the process-based metaphysics of thinkers such as Deleuze, Alfred North Whitehead, and Heraclitus..
-A process-oriented approach tends to lead to a more relational understanding, in which the things and beings of this world can be seen as co-constituent and interdependent.
+A process-oriented world-view leads to a more relational understanding, in which the things and beings of this world are seen as co-constituent and interdependent.